ivine/Shadowsocks-X/README.md

 ## Difference from original Shadowsocks-X
 - Block AD function is added
 - Two more Modes: Oversea Modes &  Blacklist Modes
+- Supports Kcptun
+- Embedded with a http proxy

 ## License